Pats fined $1.1M, lose pick for filming game last season

 Also, the team’s production crew will not be allowed to shoot any games in the 2020 season.

 ESPN first reported the penalties.
-An NFL spokesman confirmed the discipline to The Associated Press.
+NFL spokesman Michael Signora confirmed the discipline to The Associated Press.

 The filming occurred at the Bengals game at Cleveland on Dec.
 8 of last season.
 The Bengals hosted the Patriots the following week and lost 34-13.